airpair/getting-started-with-pencilblue/post.md

 <ol>
    <li>Pencilblue: Site Name: (My Pencilblue Site)</li>
-   Type 'Hello Pencilblue' and enter or you can leave it as 'My Pencilblue Site'
+   Type 'Hello Pencilblue' and enter or you can leave it as **My Pencilblue Site**
    <li>Pencilblue: Site Root: (http://localhost:8080)</li>
    Just type enter to use the default.
-You can choose to change the port if 8080 has already been taken. e.g. 'http://localhost:8081'
+You can choose to change the port if 8080 has already been taken. e.g. **http://localhost:8081**
 </ol>

 ## 4 How to learn PencilBlue